particuleio/website/content/blog/cicd-github-registry.en.md

 ### Github secrets

 Our pipeline will need the permission to push our Docker image into Github Registry.
-We need to give it our Personal Access Token Dans un premier temps nous avons besoin de déclarer des secrets pour accéder à
+We need to pass on our Personal Access Token.

 [!secret_repo](/images/github-registry/gh-secret.png)